 To begin with, it is an engineering marvel.
 Built in mid 17th CE, on an islet in the Arabian Sea, it took only three years to construct it.
 Its foundation has been set in molten lead and the ramparts have 75000 kgs of iron in them.
 Just imagine the strength of Sindhudurg Fort.
 No wonder it still stands strong after so many centuries, despite not having much maintenance effort.
 The design is such that it is difficult to make out the entrance from the outside.
 Even if you figure it out after going around the fort, the way into the fort is not straight for the first time visitor.

 Sweet Water to sustain

 Being an island the biggest issue would have been sweet water for sustaining life inside the fort.
 There are three sweet water wells inside the fort.
-I got two contradicting theories about the sweet water – first is simple that they are natural sweet water wells.
+I got two contradicting theories about the sweet water – first is simply that they are naturally sweet water wells.
 And the other seems more logical that Shivaji had the rainwater harvesting system in place.
 The water from the monsoon was good enough to sustain life inside for a whole year.
 I could not verify which one is true.
 But to my logical mind, the second sounds more likely as the bed around the islet is quite rocky and having a natural well sounds unlikely.